Teacher Education Programs

 College graduates seeking the initial teaching certification enroll in this graduate-level program consisting of 21 credit hours (four initial courses) followed by a seminar and internship.

 A graduate-level program for college graduates seeking the initial teaching certificate who wish to earn a Masters Degree by completing additional coursework.
-The 30-credit Marster of Arts program offers teachers the opportunity to enrich their professional knowledge.
-The program is open to Rider graduate from Teacher Education and the GLTP program.
+The 30-credit Masters of Arts program offers teachers the opportunity to enrich their professional knowledge.
+The program is open to Rider graduates from Teacher Education and the GLTP program.
 Generous transfer credits are offered.

 The Master of Arts in Special Education Program is designed to prepare certified teachers to teach students with special needs in a variety of settings.
 Programs are designed both for individuals who already hold New Jersey Teacher of the Handicapped or Teacher of Students with Disabilities certification as well as those who are prepared to teach in general education settings.